python128/stock-info/README.md

 - If you don't give any data, it will give an error.
 - If you give wrong data(ticker symbol is not correct), it will give an error.

+If you find any Issue or have a Feature Request, please open an issue.
+If you have an idea for a feature, please open a PR.

 #### PLEASE USE AT YOUR OWN RISK